tarunsachdeva/blog/_posts/2019-01-24-wattpad-books.markdown

 Wattpad has always helped writers become successful on our platform.
 We do this by giving them a platform to tell stories, build community around their stories, and make a living with their writing.

 Wattpad Studios launched a few years ago to amplify that success - by helping writers turn their stories into books, TV shows and movies.
-Wattpad Books is another way to help our writers succeed.

 Wattpad Books will be a data driven publisher and will focus on undiscovered stories from marginalized communities.